Seagate/cloudfuse/doc/lyvecloudfuse_mount_all.md

 ## lyvecloudfuse mount all

-Mounts all azure blob container for a given account as a filesystem
+Mounts all azure blob container or s3 bucket for a given account as a filesystem

 ### Synopsis

-Mounts all azure blob container for a given account as a filesystem
+Mounts all azure blob container or s3 bucket for a given account as a filesystem

 ```
 lyvecloudfuse mount all [path] <flags> [flags]